devviktoria/samples/README.md

 # My sample applications
 This repository contains my sample applications.

-For the time being it contains only a Mouse Simulator, which is an Android application written in Flutter.
-It is a game for cats.
-It is still under development.
+## Technologies: Flutter, Dart and a tiny bit of Kotlin
+Mouse Simulator application, which is an Android application.
+It's almost finished.

+## Technologies: HTML5, CSS, JavaScript
+Nasty 13 ball, which is a HTML mini game.
+It's finished.